 Thank you, Harvard Business School.
-IMHO, that’s what applicants should think when they visit the program’s website and find “habit of leadership” on its “Who are we looking for?” admissions page.
+That’s what applicants should think when they visit the program’s website and find “habit of leadership” on its “Who are we looking for?” admissions page.

 It’s common knowledge that HBS values leadership, but with this phrase, the adcom succinctly expresses how they view leadership – dynamic, deep, intrinsic, long-term.
-It’s something you possess and bring to your experiences, not something that happens to describe your involvement in a few isolated incidents (i.e., the proverbial “leadership experience”).
+It’s something you possess and bring to your experiences, not something that describes your involvement in isolated situations (i.e., the proverbial “leadership experience”).
 Not just HBS applicants, but all b-school applicants can benefit from reflecting on the phrase – and then determining how they embody it in their actions.

-Second, a habit is reflexive, a part of you.
-You may think about it objectively in your mind, but it’s also behavior.
+A habit is a part of you.
+You may think about it objectively in your mind, but it’s also part of your behavior.
 Yet that doesn’t automatically mean it’s innate – a habit may be learned (you probably know someone who trained herself to become more patient or more decisive or less defensive).
 Therefore, if you aren’t a “born leader,” you can still develop the habit of leadership.

 While this quality is something HBS explicitly seeks, any b-school adcom will value it – after all, someone with “leadership experience” isn’t necessarily a leader fundamentally, but someone with the “habit of leadership” is.
 All b-schools want leaders.

-Having the habit of leadership is great, but it’s only helpful to the application if you express it effectively.
-That means – you’ve heard it from us ad infinitum – use example and anecdote.
-Look for opportunities to weave in the message of your habit of leadership, even in essays on other topics.
+Having the habit of leadership is great, but it’s only helpful in your Harvard MBA application if you express it effectively.
+That means – you’ve heard it from us ad infinitum – use examples and anecdotes.
+Look for opportunities to portray your habit of leadership, even in essays on other topics.
 Also, try to bring it out in your resume and your interviews.
 Ask your recommenders to highlight it.
 It can only enhance your application and your candidacy.